Food and Fuel

 • Commercially packaged freeze-dried dinners.
 These are often the simplest option

-• Ramen or other quick cooking noodle meals
+• Ramen or other instant noodle meals

 • Couscous (instant)